JetBrains/intellij-sdk-docs/topics/reference_guide/work_with_icons_and_images.md

 ## Image Formats

-IntelliJ Platform supports Retina displays and has dark theme called Darcula.
+IntelliJ Platform supports Retina displays and has a bundled dark theme called [Darcula](https://www.jetbrains.com/help/idea/user-interface-themes.html).
 Thus, every icon should have a dedicated variant for Retina devices and Darcula theme.
 In some cases, you can skip dark variants if the original icon looks good under Darcula.